miwashi-edu/edu-intro-mysql/README.md

 WHERE MobilePhone2 IS NOT NULL AND MobilePhone2 != ''
 ;

-CREATE VIEW PhoneList AS SELECT StudentId, group_concat(Number) FROM Phone GROUP BY StudentId;
+CREATE VIEW PhoneList AS SELECT StudentId, group_concat(Number) AS Numbers FROM Phone GROUP BY StudentId;

+SELECT FirstName, LastName, Numbers from Student JOIN PhoneList USING (StudentId);
 ```